Flemington

 Flemington features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Flemington, as recorded at the latest Census, 20.1% of dwellings were houses while 79.8% were other types such as semi-detached homes, apartments, and others.
-This differs from Melbourne metropolitan area's figures which stood at 42.6% houses and 57.4% other dwellings respectively.
-Home ownership in Flemington was recorded at 15.7%, with mortgaged properties at 23.2% and rented ones at 61.1%.
-The median monthly mortgage repayment in the area was $2,000, lower than Melbourne metro's average of $2,200.
-The median weekly rent figure for Flemington was $324, compared to Melbourne metro's $370.
-Nationally, Flemington's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower at $324 compared to the national figure of $375.
+As of the latest Census, Flemington's dwelling structure consisted of 20.1% houses and 79.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 42.6% houses and 57.4% other dwellings.
+Home ownership in Flemington was at 15.7%, with mortgaged dwellings at 23.2% and rented ones at 61.1%.
+The median monthly mortgage repayment in Flemington was $2,000, lower than Melbourne metro's $2,200.
+The median weekly rent in Flemington was recorded at $324, compared to Melbourne metro's $370.
+Nationally, Flemington's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing